The Great Gama

-The prominent members of Great Gama Family include Jahara Pehlwan, Nasir Bholu, Sohail Pehlwan, Abid Pehlwan, Kalsoom Nawaz, Bilal Yasin (Ex-Federal Minister), Ibraz Butt (Youth Parliamentarian, Secretary of Information) and Moazzam Zubair (son of Jahara).
+The prominent members of Great Gama Family include Zubair Jhara Pehalwan, Nasir Bholu, Sohail Pehlwan, Abid Pehlwan, Kalsoom Nawaz, Bilal Yasin (Ex-Federal Minister), Ibraz Butt (Youth Parliamentarian, Secretary of Information) and Moazzam Zubair (son of Jahara).

 Early life

-Ghulam Mohammad Baksh Butt was born on 22 May 1878 in Jabbowal, a village in the Punjab Province of British India (now in the Kapurthala district of Punjab, India) into a Kashmiri Muslim family of traditional wrestlers.
-Gama had two wives: one in Punjab and the other in Baroda, Gujarat.
+Ghulam Mohammed Baksh Butt was born on 22 May 1878 in Jabbowal, a village in the Amritsar district of the Punjab Province of British India (now in the Kapurthala district of Punjab, India), into an ethnic Kashmiri Muslim family of traditional wrestlers, who had long settled in the Punjab region.
+Gama's family belonged to the Butt caste and claimed descent from the Bhat clan of Kashmiri Pandits, who had converted from Hinduism to Islam generations ago.
+After his father’s sudden death when Gama was six, he was raised by his maternal grandfather and then his uncle Ida Pahalwan, who vowed to fulfill Aziz’s wish of making Gama the world’s greatest wrestler.
+Deeply affected by his father’s death, Gama was motivated by the idea that disciplined training.

 He was first noticed at the age of ten, in 1888, when he entered a strongman competition held in Jodhpur, which included many gruelling exercises such as squats.
-The contest was attended by more than four hundred wrestlers and Gama was among the last fifteen and was named the winner by the Maharaja of Jodhpur due to his young age.
+The contest was attended by more than four hundred wrestlers and Gama was among the last fifteen; he was named the winner by the Maharaja of Jodhpur due to his young age.
+Gama was bedridden for a week afterward.

 Gama was subsequently taken into training by the Maharaja of Datia a princely state in Bundelkhand.
+As per the tradition, he was subjected to a rigorous training regime which included thousands of Hindu push-ups and Hindu squats everyday.